marytts/marytts-wiki/New-Language-Support.md

     /current-dir/xml_splits/page3.xml
     ...

+*NOTE:* If you experience memory problems you can try to split the big xml dump in smaller chunks.

 ### 2.2.
 Wikipedia Markup cleaning and mysql database creation

 The next step will be to extract clean text (without wikipedia markup) from the split xml files and save this text and a list of words in a mysql database.